Technical SEO

 </url>

-In this example, the <url> tag lists the URL and additional metadata for a page on the "seodebate.com" website called "page1".
+In this example, the <url> tag lists the URL and additional metadata for a page on the "seodebate.com" called "page1".

 The child elements of the <url> tag provide information about when the page was last modified (<lastmod>), how frequently the page changes (<changefreq>), and the priority of the page relative to other pages on the site (<priority>).